 Good for: all domestic and international travelerss and adventurers

 Skip it: hefty medical bills don’t phase you

 Pet Medical insurance

-Just like you, your pets may need medical care while you’re travelling.
-Ensure you can take care of your pet’s medical needs and get reimbursed for emergency pet care, whether travelling domestically or abroad.
+Just like you, your pets may need medical care while you’re traveling.
+Ensure you can take care of your pet’s medical needs and get reimbursed for emergency pet care, whether traveling domestically or abroad.

 “My partner and I took advantage of remote work and rented an apartment in London for a month.
 While we were unpacking, our dog helped herself to some chocolate that was left out as a welcome gift.
 One emergency vet visit later, she ended up being fine, but it made for a stressful (and expensive) first few days.”

-Good for: Owners without pet insurance, pets outside of a domestic coverage area, all pets travelling internationally
+Good for: Owners without pet insurance, pets outside of a domestic coverage area, all pets traveling internationally

 Skip it: pets within a domestic pet medical insurance coverage area